yoroshikun/flutter_genshin_lyre_player/README.md

 ## Features

-- Nativly compiled program, no pre-requisits required!
+- Native compiled program, no coding required!
 - Visual UI for ease of use
 - Easy to use select your .mid to play
 - Playback controls